muscles; body; bones; movement; involuntary; voluntary; fibres; skeletal; nerves; cramp; spasm; strain;

 Inside the muscles there are nerves which carry messages to and from the brain.
 There are also blood vessels, which carry the energy that your muscles need and also carry away waste that your muscles have finished with.

-If you eat meat you will know what a muscle looks like, because meat is muscles of the animal.
+If you eat meat you will know what a muscle looks like, because meat like steak and chops, is the muscles of the animal.

 Muscles move parts of your body around.
 Many of them are attached to your bones and are called skeletal muscles, because it is their job to move your bones.
 Some are attached from one part of an organ to another part (such as the muscles in your heart).